Simplifying the algebra of first class constraints, examples on SO(3) and SO(4): Concluding remarks

-The question may arise, however, that is there any advantage in employing for instance the constraints $p_{\varphi}$ and $\eta$ in the case of $SO(3)$, instead $L_1$, $L_2$ and $L_3$, at the price of leaving the globality?
+The question may arise, however, that is there any advantage in employing the abelianized system instead of the original one?
+For instance what is preference of using the abelian constraints $p_{\varphi}$ and $\eta$ in the case of $SO(3)$, instead $L_1$, $L_2$ and $L_3$?
 The answer depends on different applications of the first class constraints in physical problems such as gauge symmetry, quantization procedure, counting the physical degrees of freedom and so on.
 We postpone such analysis to future works.
 We reserve this possibility that maybe in some cases it is better to keep a non abelian and reducible algebra of constraints instead of change it into a non reducible and abelian one.
 The reason may be the better possibility of tracking the physical symmetries such as rotation.

 \textbf{Acknowledgements:} The authors would like to thanks Institute for Research in Fundamental Sciences (IPM) for financial support.